 Potential defective parts can include the design, helmets that don’t properly protect the head, and others.
 Motorcycle accidents caused by faulty fuel systems are often hard to prove, and a personal injury lawyer is crucial for this motorcycle accident situation.

 No one is responsible for the weather because it can come at you fast.
-However, it’s often up to the motorcyclists to check for dangers inherent to them riding.
+However, it’s often up to motorcyclists to check for dangers inherent to their riding.
 For example, you shouldn’t go out in a severe thunderstorm, and you can watch local weather stations to get that information quickly.

 Now that you know about the most common causes of motorcycle rider accidents in Los Angeles, you can take measures to safeguard your rights.
 Besides following motorcycle safety regulations, like wearing a DOT-approved helmet, staying alert at intersections, not speeding, looking for drivers negotiating left-hand turns, and paying attention while legally lane splitting, you can get the right lawyer.

 The number one cause of motorcycle accidents has to be speed-related.
 Motorcycles can get going pretty fast, and the driver might not control the bike because of the two wheels.
 Cars and motorcycles are very different.
 While motorcycle riders are at risk of serious consequences each time they ride, it’s not always their fault.
 You could suffer severe or fatal injuries from head-on collisions, where someone else was to blame.